Massive-Wiki/developer-massive-wiki/Installing Git on Mac.md

 # Installing Git and GitHub CLI on Mac

 - By Peter Kaminski, CC-BY, edits welcome, please credit yourself here.
-- Edits may be incorporated into Pete's Path Shift People lesson on this topic unless you license your changes differently.
+- Edits may be incorporated into Pete's Path Shift People lesson on this topic, with attribution, unless you license your changes differently.
 - Last updated: 2023-09-10
 ## Overview